Saturday 19th July & Friday 8th August 2025

 Please note this is a walk and a swim - please bring bathing gear and, if possible, a dry bag!

 The Donaukanal was once the ‘Vienna Arm’ of the Danube supporting fishing, farming, bathing and various water-dependent industries.
 Yet these riparian livelihood activities were uncertain and precarious, their duration and scope regulated by the course and force of the river.
-Today, the ‘Vienna Arm’ is decoupled into two distinct bodies of water — two concrete canals.
-One flows above ground; a collecting basin into which Vienna’s streams and other waters flow.
-The other flows underground; a sewer whose contents are treated at Simmering before discharge into the Danube.
+Today, the ‘Vienna Arm’ is decoupled into two distinct bodies of water.
+One flows above ground; a collecting basin into which Vienna's streams and other surface waters flow.
+The other flows underground; a combined sewer whose contents are treated at Simmering before being discharged into the Danube.
 The Donaukanal is the artery of the city: absolutely everything and everyone flows through it.

 Contact: info@hybridwaters.net